mindflayer-zeta/712FinalProject/README.md

 Ensure the Python environment with MySQL connector is set up.
 Configure the database connection details in the Python script (final.cgi).
 Place the files (final.cgi, gene_search_template.html, styles.css, scripts.js) in a web server's directory.
-Access the application via a web browser and enter desired thresholds in the search form.
+Access the application url (http://bfx3.aap.jhu.edu/ywang710/final/search.html) via a web browser with JHU VPN and enter desired thresholds in the search form.
 Click the "Search" button to display the results.
 Use the "Copy Genes" button to copy the gene names as text.